Takicegek/Interpeer/whitepaper.md

 Interpeer is a peer-to-peer distributed network where people are incentivised to share unused system resources via a virtual currency; these system resources would be computational power, storage and bandwidth; which are then combined in a trust-less peer-to-peer way to make all the systems needed to make a functional replacement for the world-wide-web.

 ## 1. Introduction
+in essence Interpeer does for the world-wide-web what [bitTorrent](www.bittorrent.com) does for file-sharing; each interpeer-site is hosted by other peers, which makes it very difficult to destroy, also authors can upload sites anonymously to the network.
+But unlike bitTorrent, the site is not static data; so to continue the analogy, it would be equivalent of a torrent that other users could edit, making it possible for interpeer-sites to have dynamic content like [wikipedia.org](www.wikipedia.org) with only very slight changes from the standard website design method.

 Interpeer would function as a anonymous peer-to-peer marketplace by connecting people that want to get paid for the unused system resources of their computer with people that want to author censorship free websites, store large amounts of data or do massive computation tasks.

 Currently websites are hosted on a physical server that is located by its domain name.
-On Interpeer a website is hosted by many peers which are paid for the service they provide via a virtual currency.
+An interpeer-site is hosted by many peers which are paid for the service they provide via a virtual currency.
 In this model any user can install the program and get paid without doing anything.

 The advantage for website hosting is easy to see if you look at the disadvantages of the current internet client-server model: the server is a single point of failure, low anonymity when creating a website, each visitor downloads from the server not other visitors which is wasteful and finally there is central control over domain name lookup and ISPs control access which limits freedom of speech.